egolden91/RRBT_ANAP_COURSE/README.md

 # RRBT_ANAP_COURSE
 Autonomous navigation and perception course final project - implementation of the RRBT algorithm.
+Eli Goldenshluger & Nitzan Makmal
 Implemented a version of RRBT algorithm by essentially expanding over an RRT* algorithm, also suggested a minor modification to terminate the algorithm run when there is no chance to find a valid path.
 Based on the paper: Rapidly-exploring Random Belief Trees for Motion Planning Under Uncertainty by Adam Bry and Nicholas Roy